Wisconsin insurance CE and renewal

 Details

-Wisconsin does not allow CE credit carryover into the next period.
+Wisconsin does not allow CE credits to carry over to the next renewal period.

 Renewal checklist